Abigail Brand: Origin

-Abigail Brand is the commanding officer of S.W.O.R.D., an offshoot of S.H.I.E.L.D. that defends the Earth from extraterrestrial threats.
+Abigail Brand is the commanding officer of S.W.O.R.D., an offshoot of S.H.I.E.L.D. that defends Earth from extraterrestrial threats.
 Almost no details about her personal life have been revealed, but she is known to be 28 years old as of the Skrulls' "Secret Invasion".

-Ord and The Breakworld
+Ord and Breakworld

-When the alien Ord came to Earth due to being convinced that a mutant was destined to destroy his planet, Brand intervened to avert interplanetary war.
-Brand acquiesced to Ord's plan to avert the planet's destruction by allowing Ord to create a 'cure' for the mutant 'condition'.
-It was later revealed that the mutant prophesied to destroy Breakworld was Colossus.
-Furthermore, statements made by Ord suggest that neutralizing Earth's mutant population may have been just one step in an as-yet unrevealed plan.
+When the alien Ord comes to Earth due to being convinced that a mutant was destined to destroy his planet, Brand intervenes to avert interplanetary war.
+Brand acquiesces to Ord's plan to avert Earth's destruction by allowing Ord to create a 'cure' for the mutant 'condition'.
+It is later revealed that the mutant prophesied to destroy Breakworld was Colossus.

-After her involvement in this plan was known to the X-Men and to S.H.I.E.L.D.
-Director Nick Fury, Brand faced a board of inquiry to answer charges against her conduct.
-She defended her actions on the grounds that averting interplanetary warfare was a responsibility so great as to justify courses of action that would otherwise be considered immoral or illegal.
-This defense seems to have convinced the board as she was subsequently still in command of S.W.O.R.D.
+After her involvement in this plan is made known to the X-Men and S.H.I.E.L.D. director Nick Fury, Brand faces a board of inquiry to answer charges against her conduct.
+She defends her actions on the grounds that averting interplanetary warfare was a responsibility so great as to justify courses of action that would otherwise be considered immoral or illegal.
+This defense seems to have convinced the board, as Brand remains in command of S.W.O.R.D.

-Despite the antagonistic relationship she and Fury demonstrated toward each other, she was considered a loyalist of Fury by the next S.H.I.E.L.D. director Maria Hill.
-Brand made no effort to hide her dislike for Hill, and no further contact between the two has been shown.

-In a final attempt to draw Breakworld's forces away from the Earth, Brand had the X-Men (including Colossus), Ord, and Danger teleported aboard a starship of S.W.O.R.D. and travel to the Breakworld itself.
-Ord, with the assistance of Danger, was able to contact his homeworld to alert them of Colossus's location, not knowing that this was all part of Brand's plan.
-Despite their past differences and Brand's continuing high-handed attitude, she attempted to work with the X-Men to find a solution to the crisis.
-However, Breakworld forces caught up with the S.W.O.R.D. vessel before Brand had predicted they would, forcing the X-Men and the S.W.O.R.D. strike team to use the ship's escape pods to finish their journey to the Breakworld.
-Once on the surface, Brand and Beast teamed up and became separated from the other X-Men, at which point they were forced to take shelter in a small cave to avoid a device that was altering the weather to subfreezing temperatures.
-To McCoy's astonishment, Brand used some type of superhuman power to generate enough heat to keep them alive.
+In a final attempt to draw Breakworld's forces away from Earth, Brand has the X-Men (including Colossus), Ord, and Danger teleport aboard a starship of S.W.O.R.D. and travel to Breakworld itself.
+Despite their past differences and Brand's continuing high-handed attitude, she attempts to work with the X-Men to find a solution to the crisis.
+After arriving on Breakworld, Brand and Beast are separated from the other X-Men and forced to take shelter in a small cave to avoid a device that was altering weather to subfreezing temperatures.
+To Beast's astonishment, Brand demonstrates the ability to generate heat, allowing her to keep them both alive.